Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Methods

 \subsection{State, Observation, Action and Reward}

-We consider the overall task in standard reinforcement learning settings.
-For learning the optimal policy we use proximal policy optimization (PPO)~\cite{schulman2017proximal} as the backbone algorithm.
-For policy $\pi_\theta$, the algorithm maximizes the following objective:
+We consider the task in standard reinforcement learning settings.
+Proximal policy optimization (PPO)~\cite{schulman2017proximal} is used as the backbone algorithm.
+The standalone bottleneck locations shown in Fig.~\ref{fig:maps} are the primary focus of this work.
+The problem of on-ramp merge is visualized in Fig.~\ref{fig:onramp} as an example.